AnAppleCore/I2CN_Lab/README.md

     addn-hosts=/home/aac/I2CN_lab/lab5.hosts

-### (2) make sure the listen address is A's ip by adding the following line to /etc/dnsmasq.conf
+### (2) make sure the listen address is A's ip by adding the following line to /etc/dnsmasq.conf (10.0.1.1 is host A's ip in host-only nework)

-    listen-address=127.0.0.1, <host A's ip in host-only nework>
+    listen-address=127.0.0.1, 10.0.1.1

 ### (3) make sure the nameserver is 127.0.0.1 by changing the following line to /etc/resolv.conf